sinhaseemant/glofox-backend/README.md

 # Glofox API Client

-This is a Golang client for the Glofox API, providing endpoints for managing:
+This is a Golang client for the Glofox API, providing endpoints for managing bookings and classes:

 - **Classes**
   - `GET`, `POST`